 Mozilla, the creators of the ever popular browser among the open source community has released an incredible new update to the Firefox browser called the ‘Firefox Quantum‘.
 It is still in its beta stages and will be officially rolled out on the 14th of November, 2017.
 It isn’t just another incremental update to Firefox but this is going to be a game changer for Firefox and its competitors, especially Google Chrome.
-With Project Quantum, Mozilla is actively upping its game in many fronts.
+With Project Quantum, Mozilla is actively upping its game on many fronts.
 It is all set to grab back its market share from Google Chrome and Apple Safari.

 Changes to Web Engine

 With this incredible update, Firefox will now be able to take advantage and harness the power of your multi-core devices.
 That is, it can now work in parallel across cores rather than as one large process on a single core.
-It is also being shipped with an all new super fast Quantum CSS engine (aka Stylo) fully written in Mozilla’s Rust programming language.
+It is also being shipped with an all-new super fast Quantum CSS engine (aka Stylo) fully written in Mozilla’s Rust programming language.

 Mozilla also promises that this new Quantum browser will use your RAM thirty percent more efficiently than Chrome, thanks to their new tab prioritization technology – active tabs are now downloaded and rendered before moving on to the background tabs.
-Not only this, they have also fixed 468 other issues, both small paper-cuts and big bottlenecks that had been plaguing Firefox since long time.
+Not only this, they have also fixed 468 other issues, both small paper-cuts and big bottlenecks that had been plaguing Firefox for a long time.

 Changes to User Interface